alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/systems_set_up.md

 The [REG Wiki](https://github.com/alan-turing-institute/research-engineering-group/wiki/Reclaiming-out-of-pocket-expenses) contains more information on the reimbursement process, including information about the specific department and project codes you should be using.
 When you get access to Certify, it's a good idea to check that you've been set up with the correct codes.

+If you applied for a visa to work at the Turing, you are also allowed to claim up to £4000 back.
+More details on this can be found in [Mathison](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2270) as well as the [REG Wiki](https://github.com/alan-turing-institute/research-engineering-group/wiki/Reclaiming-out-of-pocket-expenses#visa-costs).

 ### Purchasing home office equipment

 There is a budget to purchase peripherals (monitor, mouse, keyboard, _etc._) as well as other equipment such as an office chair and desk.